Samuel-Benso/collaborative-board-api/README.md

 A RESTful API for a collaborative board application built with Node.js, Express, and Prisma.
 This project provides endpoints for user authentication, board and card management, and real-time collaboration features.

-Since your deadline is **tomorrow at 5:00 PM**, having a polished README is the difference between a "pass" and an "elimination."
-The judges specifically asked for your reasoning on **Architecture**, **Folder Structure**, and **Relationships**.

-You can copy and adapt these sections into your `README.md`.

 ---

 ### Folder Structure & Architecture Reasoning